coff33ninja/Just-A-Brain/README.md

 - **Visualization:** Develop tools to visualize network states, learned features, or decision processes.
 - **Specific Use Case:** Tailor inputs, outputs, and rewards to simulate specific scenarios (e.g., simple robotics, chatbot interaction).
 - **Refine Modules:** Add features like curiosity-driven exploration, more sophisticated memory models, or attention mechanisms.

+---

+For a comprehensive description of the architecture, learning mechanisms, and module details, please refer to the [Whitepaper](./Whitepaper.md).